 |*Estimated investment management fees do not include brokerage, custodial, third-party manager or other fees, which can vary in amount.|

 |Estimated Investment Management Fees at Edgewood Management*|

 What to Watch Out For

-A couple things worth noting: Edgewood Management may enter into a performance-based fee arrangement with a client.
-According to the firm’s Form ADV, “Performance-based fee arrangements may create an incentive for Edgewood to recommend investments which may be riskier or more speculative than those which would be recommended under a different fee arrangement.”
+Edgewood Management may enter into a performance-based fee arrangement with a client.
+According to the firm’s Form ADV, “Performance-based fee arrangements can create an incentive for Edgewood to recommend investments which may be riskier or more speculative than those which would be recommended under a different fee arrangement.”
 While this has the potential to create a conflict of interest, Edgewood is bound by its fiduciary duty to always act in the best interests of its clients.

 Also, Edgewood Management doesn’t offer financial planning services.
-So if financial planning is a must-have for you, you'll want to find another advisor in your area.
+So if financial planning is necessary for you, you'll want to find another advisor in your area.

 Opening an Account With Edgewood Management

 Interested in working with Edgewood Management?
 You can contact the firm by sending an email to Questions@Edgewood.com or calling (212) 652-9100.

 All information is accurate as of the writing of this article.